chriswfoster/TodaysDate/README.md

 Cron job completed on Tue May 15 14:00:00 CDT 2018, server backup complete.

 Cron job completed on Wed May 16 14:00:00 CDT 2018, server backup complete.

+Cron job completed on Thu May 17 09:00:01 CDT 2018, server backup complete.